-The rates offered to attract deposits is obviously a key ingredient to tackling the competitive challenge.
+The rates offered to attract core deposits is obviously a key ingredient to tackling the competitive challenge.
 That however, tends to be a bank-by-bank decision based on your own local market strategy as well as your asset mix.
 Beyond rate, what can organizations do to maximize their effectiveness when working to generate new core deposits?

 Cross-selling with other services can help to solidify your core client base.
 With this strategy, both your key branch personnel and your lenders become the focal point of selling other banking services.
 Perhaps there is no better example than the cross-sale of lending and treasury management.
 By deploying a joint calling strategy within your team, you can impact market share while also growing the knowledge base.
 A recent study by the AITE Group investigated this subject:

 With spreads having been so low for so long and a rising fed funds rate, senior management teams and their senior line managers are responding with an almost single-minded pursuit of deposits, supported by three goals: